 At Twenty-eight Atlantic, you can have the Petite Clam Bake—butter-poached lobster, Gold potatoes, and corn pudding—while gazing at the bay through the eight-foot windows.
-Come cocktail hour, head to the clubby Thoreau’s and sink into a leather chair by the granite fireplace or drink under the stars at Libaytion or by the fire-pit.
+Come cocktail hour, head to the Outer Bar and Grille for sunset views and a buzzy atmosphere.
+Sit by the granite fireplace or drink under the stars at Libaytion or by the fire-pit.
 There are also weekly clambakes and barbecues by the pool and for casual dining day and night the Outer Bar looks right over the hotel pool and bay.

 Wequasset has a selection of elegant suites and rooms, that can combine to make family-sized single level 'cottages' if required.They are all complete with sea-side inspired furnishings, luxury linens, and terraces or balconies.
 While the signature water view rooms are the most highly prized, the garden view rooms will suit guests who do not intend to spend as much time in their room.

 Children are welcome to come and stay at Wequasset.
-There is a new kids center at the hotel that offers innovative, fun and educational programming for children age 2-12 years old.
-The center features a large HD screen, a WII, a PlayStationm, a nautical themed playground with pirate ships and aquatic playground.
+There is a kids centre at the hotel that offers innovative, fun and educational programming for children age 2-12 years old.
+The centre features a large HD screen, a WII, a PlayStationm, a nautical themed playground with pirate ships and aquatic playground.

 Twenty-eight Atlantic is the resort's fine dining restaurant with a 180-degree view of the waterfront where you can experience dinner Cape Cod style.
 The creative menu is inspired by seasonal produce and traditional dishes.
 Thoreau's is a club like bar adjacent to Twenty-eight Atlantic where you can be tempted by their extensive wine list and cocktail selection not to mention their delicious menu.
-Libaytion is the beach front bar with wonderful water views.
-Open during the summer months, the bar offers a stylish drinks menu and light dishes for lunch.
+The Outer Bar and Grill offers lunch and dinner in a more relaxed setting with water views.
+Libaytion is the beach front bar and restaurant with wonderful water views.
+Open during July and August only, the bar offers a stylish drinks menu and lighter dishes for lunch and dinner.

 During your stay at Wequasset you will not be at a loss for things to do.
 Tennis enthusiasts will benefit from the four new courts at the resort.
 There is the magnificent main pool with its stunning backdrop of Pleasant Bay as well as a lap pool.
+Poolside cabanas can be rented by the half or full day.
 A shuttle service takes guests to nearby beaches.
 There are several watersports on offer such as sailing, power boating and kayaking - you could opt for either a tour or a lesson.
 A sunset cruise is the perfect way to end your day and take in the memorable sight of the sun setting with a cocktail in hand.
 And of course, there is the adjacent Cape Cod National Golf Club where guests have membership to play or enrol for lessons.